-Clause 2.9.1 of Section 2.9
+Clause 2.9.1

-We, Nelson John Particle Cull and William John Clarke being directors of Eastland Network Limited certify that, having made all reasonable enquiry, to the best of our knowledgea) The following attached information of Eastland Network Limited prepared for the purposes of clause 2.6.1 and sub clauses 2.6.3(4) and 2.6.5(3) of the Electricity Distribution Information Determination 2012 in all material respects complies with that determination.
+We, Tony Gray and Kieran Devine, being directors of Eastland Network Limited certify that, having made all reasonable enquiry, to the best of our knowledge-

-b) The prospective financial or non-financial information included in the attached information has been measured on a basis consistent with regulatory requirements or recognised industry standards.
+- a) the following attached information of Eastland Network Limited prepared for the purposes of clause 2.6.1, 2.6.3, 2.6.6 and 2.7.2 of the Electricity Distribution Information Determination 2012 in all material respects complies with that determination. - The prospective financial or non-financial information included in the attached information has been measured on a basis consistent with regulatory requirements or recognised industry standards - c) The forecasts in Schedules 11a, 11b, 12a, 12b, 12c and 12d are based on objective and reasonable assumptions which both align with Eastland Network Limited's corporate vision and strategy and are documented in retained records.

-Dated this 31st March 2015
+Dated this 3/8+ day of March 2016

-Director

-Lllo